BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Staff of the Python.md

----title: Staff of the Python---
+---title: Staff of the Pythontags: notesseason: summertoc: truecomments: true---
 # Staff of the Python

 *Staff, uncommon (requires attunement by a cleric, druid, or warlock)*